Paul Stunned By Machac As Japan Open Upsets Keep Coming - UrduPoint

 Hubert Hurkacz, seeded two, was beaten by Britain's Jack Draper in the second round.

+Denmark's number six seed Holger Rune avoided an upset with a 6-2, 6-4 win over Japan's Yoshihito Nishioka.

-Paul joined them after letting the Czech Republic's Machac back into a match that the Americans looked to have total control of.
+But Paul failed to join him in the quarter-finals after letting the Czech Republic's Machac back into a match that the American looked to have total control of.

 "Even the not-seeded players here are great," said the 23-year-old Machac, who has a world ranking of 34 and is looking to win his first career title.